NuHepMC/Spec/README.md

 #### G.C.4 Cross Section Units and Target Scaling

-There are a variety of units conventions used for both published and predicted cross sections in HEP.
-For neutrino measurements specifically, `10^-38 cm^2` per nucleon is common, but not ubiquitous.
-We want to provide the flexibility to signal different conventions, but provide a sensible default that we strongly recommend implementations adhere to.
-One or both of the following `HepMC3::StringAttribute` may be included on the `HepMC3::GenRunInfo` to fully qualify cross section units conventions used within a vector.
+There are a variety of units typically used to report both measured and predicted cross sections in HEP.
+FFor neutrino cross sections specifically, `10^-38 cm^2` per nucleon is common, but not ubiquitous.
+We want to provide the flexibility to signal different conventions, but provide a sensible recommended default while preserving the flexibility for an implementation to signal a different choice.
+One or both of the following `HepMC3::StringAttribute`s may be included on the `HepMC3::GenRunInfo` to fully qualify cross section units conventions used within a vector.

 * `"NuHepMC.Units.CrossSection.Unit"`.
 Possible values of the attribute are not restricted, but we reserve the meanings of the following for ease of compatibility with existing conventions:
   * `"pb"`: Picobarns or 10^-36 cm^2.
-This convention's recommendation and default.
+This is our recommended default.
-  * `"cm2"`: Using bare cm^2, without the power-of-ten scaling, is not recommended as the natural scale of neutrino--nucleon cross sections is approximately 10^-38, which is very close to the minimum representable IEEE 754 single-precision floating point number.
+  * `"cm2"`: Using bare cm^2 in this option, without any power-of-ten scaling, is not recommended due to numerical precision concerns.
+The natural scale of neutrino--nucleon cross sections is approximately 10^-38, which is very close to the minimum representable IEEE 754 single-precision floating point number.
-  * `"10-38 cm2"`: The most common convention for published and predicted neutrino cross sections.
+  * `"10-38 cm2"`: This choice is the most frequent in the neutrino literature.
 * `"NuHepMC.Units.CrossSection.TargetScale"`.
 Possible values of the attribute are not restricted, but we reserve the meanings of the following for ease of compatibility with existing conventions:
-  * `"PerTargetMolecule"`: Commonly used for hydrocarbon- and water-target measurements.
+  * `"PerTargetMolecule"`: Often used for hydrocarbon- and water-target measurements.
-  * `"PerTargetParticle"`:
-  * `"PerTargetNucleon"`: Commonly used for cross section predictions and measurements.
+  * `"PerTargetAtom"`:  Our recommended default.
+Choosing "atom" rather than "nucleus" in this context removes ambiguity when considering neutrino interactions with atomic electrons.
+  * `"PerTargetNucleon"`: Another common choice in the literature.

 It is ultimately up to the user to parse these attributes and decide whether any additional per-event scalings are needed for their purposes.
 If these attributes are not present, then the cross section will be assumed to be in picobarns per target particle.
 We _strongly_ recommend that implementations use this default.

 #### G.C.5 Flux-averaged Total Cross Section